 Effects of Smoking for 10 Years

-Chronic Respiratory Diseases: The risk of developing chronic respiratory diseases such as emphysema and chronic obstructive pulmonary disease (COPD) significantly increases.
-Breathing becomes progressively more difficult and is often accompanied by a chronic cough.
+Chronic Respiratory Diseases: At this point, the risk of developing serious respiratory issues like emphysema and chronic obstructive pulmonary disease (COPD) goes up significantly.
+Breathing becomes harder, and a persistent cough often sets in.

 Effects of Smoking for 15 Years